vaclavblazej/parameters/README.md

 # Parameter hierarchy

-This repository contains the data and scripts that generate the web with parameter hierarchy in the context of [parameterized complexity](https://en.wikipedia.org/wiki/Parameterized_complexity).
+This repository contains the data and scripts that generate the parameter hierarchy website.

 [See the resulting website.](https://vaclavblazej.github.io/parameters/)

-* `data` holds raw data; hard to work with without the scripts
-* `scripts` has source codes that export the data into a human-interactible form, they also generate the pages

 What it the parameter hierarchy meant to provide: